 Which Phone Network Works In Pindari Valley?

-During my visit in October 2020, it was only possible to do calling using BSNL network.
+During my visit in October 2020, it was only possible to call using the BSNL network.
 Surfing the internet is a distant dream in Pindari Valley.
 There was absolutely no network for Airtel and Vodafone after Bharadi Market (near Kapkot).

 Local Contacts In Pindari Valley